JuliaExtremes/ExtremalPlots.jl/docs/src/tutorial/plots.md

 # Diagnostic plots

-This page illustrates diagnostic plots provided by the `ExtremePlots.jl` package.
+This page illustrates diagnostic plots provided by the `ExtremalPlots.jl` package.
 These plots help assess the fit of extreme value models and explore the distribution of extreme data.

 ## Setup